NishantJS/portfolio2/README.md

 - portfolio2
     - node_modules
     - public
+        - CNAME  <-- edit if you are using your own domain or remove it. also remove all the files here except index html. go to any favicon generator online and paste your own icons here

     - src
         - assets  <-- change png images to your project screenshots
         - styles